Corvex-2/TunnelDweller/README.md

 **Metro 2033: Redux**
 **Metro Last Light: Redux**

-#**NONE OF THESE FEATURES ARE CURRENTLY ALLOWED TO BE USED IN SPEEDRUN SUBMISSIONS!**
+**NONE OF THESE FEATURES ARE CURRENTLY ALLOWED TO BE USED IN SPEEDRUN SUBMISSIONS!**

 [video](https://www.youtube.com/watch?v=zFGsGG-Mvx0)

+# Usage

+1. Downlaod the Updater down below.
+Run the Updater, it should create a file called "TunnelDweller.Injector.exe"
+2. Run the Injector
+3. Select your release stream, we currently suggest using the Staging release stream, as the other ones contain issues related to module loading.
+4. Start your game (2033 or Last Light Redux)
+5. Hit the "Inject" Button.
+A command line Window should now appear and give you some random text.
+6. Switch back to the game and hit the "DEL / DELETE" Button on your Keyboard to open the menu!
+7. Select which Modules you want to use, they'll automatically be downloaded and executed.
+You can modify the settings of most modules on they seperate tab in the menu!

 ## Features